-Signs and symptoms differ depending on the particular type of primary immunodeficiency disorder.
-Signs and symptoms also vary from person to person.
+Signs and symptoms differ depending on the type of primary immunodeficiency disorder, and they vary from person to person.

 Signs and symptoms of primary immunodeficiency can include: